 Ice core records have led to many important discoveries; for example, the discovery from the Greenland Ice Sheet Project 2 ice core showed that dramatic changes can occur abruptly, in less than ten years (NRC, 2002); this revolutionized large-scale environmental science and also has important implications for policy.
 The West Antarctic Ice Sheet (WAIS) Divide Core established the benchmark carbon dioxide record for the most recent glaciation.
 U.S. and U.K. collaboration on studies of the unstable Thwaites Glacier in West Antarctica has begun to provide evidence on the possibility of large sea level change in the near future (e.g., Joughin et al., 2014; Scambos et al, 2017).
-Recent studies of bedrock below the summit of the Greenland Ice Sheet (Schaefer et al., 2016; Christ et al., 2020; Christ et al., 2023) and the West Antarctic Ice Sheet (Balco et al., 2023) raise questions about ice sheet resilience to large-scale environmental change.
-Many other basic questions about Earth's system remain unresolved, and new scientific plans, in both Antarctica and Greenland, will address a variety of questions.
+Recent studies of subglacial sediment and bedrock below the summit of the Greenland Ice Sheet (Schaefer et al., 2016; Christ et al., 2020; Christ et al., 2023) and the West Antarctic Ice Sheet (Balco et al., 2023) raise questions about ice sheet resilience to large-scale environmental change.
+Glacial ice at the Hercules Dome site in Antarctica archives evidence about the rate of demise of the West Antarctic Ice Sheet during the last interglacial with its large sea level rise; retrieving the Hercules Dome ice core remains highest priority for the U.S. ice core science community.
+Many other basic questions about Earth's systems remain unresolved, and new scientific plans, in both Antarctica and Greenland, will address a variety of questions.